Ricki & Copper: Final years

-But by 1969, Wertz decided to no longer do "Ricki & Copper" due to her decision to become a full-time mother after her daughter was born (prematurely).
-Wertz however continued to host another WTAE program, Junior High Quiz, until it ended its run in 1982.
+By 1969, Wertz decided to stop presenting "Ricki & Copper" after becoming a full-time mother following the premature birth of her daughter.
+Wertz continued to host another WTAE program, Junior High Quiz, until it ended its run in 1982.

-Nostalgia
+Legacy

-Even though the episodes have thought to be bulked-erased, Pittsburghers today still remember the series as photos and archives of the program can be found on several websites including WTAE's homepage.
+Even though the episodes have thought to be bulked-erased, Pittsburghers today still remember the series.
 In December 2014, a rare full-length episode of the program that WTAE had taped was posted on the station's website.